kingakisielinska/mObywatel-user-guide/document management/GitHub Pages/mObywatel.md

 ### Transfering the data to public or private entities

-Data transfer takes place only to institutions verified in the mObywatel system.
+The data transfer takes place only to institutions verified in the mObywatel system.

-In order to transfer your data to an institution:
+To transfer your data to an institution:
-1. Open the mObywatel service.
+1. Open the **mObywatel** service.
-2. At the bottom of the screen, select **transfer**.
+2. Select **transfer** at the bottom of the screen.
 3. Select **transfer data to an institution or a company**.

    <img src="../../assets/images/transfer2.png" width="500">

 4. Scan the QR code or copy it to the clipboard (QR code is available online or offline).
-You will see information about what data, to which institution and for what purpose will be transferred.
+Then, you see information about what data, to which institution, and for what purpose will be transferred.

 Operations performed during data transfer are cryptographically encrypted, which guarantees the security of the process.

 ### Transfering data to a person verifying the identity

-To provide data to a person verifying your identity as part of the mObywatel service , you need to:
+To provide data to a person verifying your identity as part of the mObywatel service, you need to:
-1. Click **mObywatel** in the home page.
+1. Click **mObywatel** on the home page.
-2. At the bottom of the screen, select **transfer**.
+2. Select **transfer** at the bottom of the screen.
 3. Select **transfer to a person verifying your identity**.

     <img src="../../assets/images/osoba.png" width="500">

- A window appears informing you what personal data you are handing over, to whom and for what purpose.
+ A window appears informing you what personal data you are handing over, to whom, and for what purpose.

 4. Click **Confirm** to accept the transfer.
-5. A QR code is be displayed.
+5. A QR code is displayed.
 Give it to the person verifying your identity.

     <img src="../../assets/images/sharedata.png" width="500">